-Figure 3 depicts the profile graph constructed from three different profiles.
-The example depicts how some of the profiles share partial constraints between them, some of which result in profiles sharing edges in the profile graph.
-Along every edge we maintain information regarding the units that are interested in its traversal.
-For each of these units we also maintain the number of predicates $\delta\omega$ within that unit that are interested in the traversal of that edge.
-Figure 3 provides a simple example of the information maintained along the edges.
+The information regarding the number of predicates $\delta\omega$ per unit that are interested in two successive constraints allows us to remove certain edges and nodes from the profile graph, when no clients are interested in the constraints any more.
+Figure 4 provides a simple example of the information maintained along the edges.
 When an event comes in we first check to see if the profile graph contains the first attribute contained in the event.
 If that is the case we can proceed with the matching process.
-When an event is being matched, the traversal is allowed to proceed only if -
+When an event's content is being matched, the traversal is allowed to proceed only if -

-- (a) There exists a wildcard () edge connecting the two successive attributes in the event. - (b) The event satisfies the constraint on the first attribute in the edge, and the attribute node that this edge leads into is based on the next attribute contained in the event.
+- (a) There exists a wildcard (\) edge connecting the two successive attributes in the event. - (b) The event satisfies the constraint on the first attribute in the edge, and the attribute node that this edge leads into is based on the next attribute contained in the event.